The Privacy, Data Protection and Cybersecurity Law Review: Netherlands

 Employee training relating to data protection and security is more prominent in larger organisations and is mandatory in certain sectors, such as for financial institutions.

-On 27 November 2019, the Dutch DPA published a list of processing activities that require a mandatory data protection impact assessment (DPIA), such as employee monitoring, profiling and credit scoring, that applies in addition to the guidance of the EDPB.
-If a DPIA indicates that a processing will result in a high risk, the controller must take mitigating measures or, in the absence thereof, consult the Dutch DPA prior to the processing.
-In 2019, the Dutch DPA received 13 requests for a prior consultation, of which two resulted in a positive advice.
-These cases related to the design of Dutch passports and a legislative proposal to counter the use of mobile phones while driving.
-We notice an increase in the publication of DPIAs performed by the public sector, such as the DPIAs of the Ministry of Justice and Security for Microsoft's Windows 10 and Office 365.15
+On 27 November 2019, the Dutch DPA published a list of processing activities that require a mandatory DPIA, such as employee monitoring, profiling and credit scoring, that applies in addition to the guidance of the EDPB.
+If a DPIA indicates that processing will result in high risk, the controller must take mitigating measures or, in the absence thereof, consult the Dutch DPA prior to the processing.
+In 2019, the Dutch DPA received eight requests for a prior consultation.
+We notice an increase in the publication of DPIAs performed by the public sector, such as the DPIAs of the Ministry of Justice and Security for (1) Microsoft's Windows 10 and Office 365; and (2) Google Workspace.18

-With respect to codes of conduct under Article 40 GDPR, the Dutch DPA published its intended decision to approve the code of conduct for IT companies from the sector organisation Nederland ICT.
-No final decision has been published to date.
+With respect to codes of conduct under Article 40 GDPR, the Dutch DPA approved the code of conduct for IT companies from the sector organisation Nederland ICT.

 Discovery and disclosure